felix-schindler/com/src/routes/about/docs/getting-started/+page.md

 ## Backend

-Unattached from that repo, there is our
+Unattached from this repo, there is our
 [PocketBase Backend](https://pb.schindlerfelix.de/_/).
-Since you seem to be working for us, you can go over there and log in with your admin account, with which you already logged in to on this website.
+If there's anything that can't be done in the PocketBase Backend, it [is / will be] done within the SvelteKit app.

-If there's anything that can't be done in the PocketBase Backend, it's done within the SvelteKit app.
+If you are working for us you can go over there and log in with your admin account.

 ## Deployment